 Margin trading (or trading on margin) is a concept that many traders use to maximize their profit-earning potential.
 By trading on margin a trader may select an order size that is larger than the amount they have in their account.
 In other words, it means that a trader wants to trade on a certain cryptocurrency market and the exchange they use lends them some extra cash.
 They add this extra amount to the existing one to enter bigger trade positions.

 In the traditional financial markets, the funds for margin trading are usually lent by brokers.
 On cryptocurrency exchanges, the funds are typically lent either by other traders or by a platform that provides the margin trading opportunities.
-At Changelly PRO, the funds for margin trading are provided by the platform.

 Please note that only the users who have verified Changelly PRO accounts may use the Margin Trading option.

 To place a margin trade, the trader will be asked to commit a percentage of the total order value.
 This amount is known as the margin.
 Another relevant concept in margin trading is the leverage.
 It describes the correlation between the borrowed funds and the margin amount.
 For example, to place a $100,000 trade at a leverage of 10:1, a trader would need to invest $10,000 of their capital.